piot/blitser-dotnet/README.md

 }
 ```

-It generates the following CIL (shown as C# code to be easier to read):
+It generates the following CIL (shown as CIL-to-C# converted code to be easier to read):

 ### Complete Serialization